 The practice has a strategy for the promotion of oral health and hygiene.
-A range of health promotion information leaflets were available in the reception area.
-It was confirmed that oral health is actively promoted on an individual level with patients during their consultations.
+Three hygienists are employed at the practice.
+A range of health promotion information leaflets were available in the reception area along with a television continually promoting oral health and hygiene.
+The practice has a health promotion outreach programme that they deliver in the local primary schools.
+A children's fun day is held at the practice annually.
+A six monthly newsletter is published and the practice has a facebook page dedicated to oral health and hygiene.
+Mr Blair confirmed that oral health is actively promoted on an individual level with patients during their consultations.